koyev/cyrillic-to-latin-word-add-in/CONTRIBUTING.md

 2. **Open the solution in Visual Studio**

-   - Open `CyrillicToLatinWordPlugIn.sln` in Visual Studio
+   - Open `CyrillicToLatinWordAddIn.sln` in Visual Studio
    - Visual Studio should automatically restore any required NuGet packages

 3. **Install Office Developer Tools (if needed)**